Flood preparation for small business

 - Check Queensland weather warnings and current tropical cyclone updates from the Bureau of Meteorology.

-- Check your ABC local radio and local council for alerts, updates and evacuation centre locations.
+- Check ABC local radio and your local council's disaster dashboard for alerts, updates and evacuation centre locations.

 - Check QLDTraffic for road conditions and closures or the National Heavy Vehicle Regulator for interstate route planning.